U.S. Tornado Risk Map by State

 What to Do With This Information

 Knowing your state’s historical risk level is a starting point, not a forecast.
-Even low-risk states experience tornadoes and any thunderstorm capable of producing one can do so with limited warning.
+Even low-risk states experience tornadoes, and any thunderstorm capable of producing one can do so with limited warning.

 Monitor local conditions with a personal weather station.
 A home weather station lets you track real-time barometric pressure at your exact location.
 Rapid pressure drops are one of the most reliable precursors to severe weather development.